zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

 ### 3DSRNGTool Setup
 - In the upper right hand corner, select your game version (X/Y)
 - In the ID tab, fill in your desired TID, SID, or TSV. **In this example we will be getting the highlighted TID.**
-    - Seed can be blank.
+    - Seed can be blank
-    - 3DSRNGTool can search for multiple numbers in part or in full.
+    - 3DSRNGTool can search for multiple numbers in part or in full
 - In the RNG info section, **leave minimum frame range at 0** and adjust your maximum frame range as desired

 ![]()